 Platelet Rich Plasma (PRP) Prolotherapy uses your very own platelets, re-injected to the site of injury, and averages about 2-4 treatments per injury.
 Each injection of PRP is 3 times more effective than dextrose prolotherapy because of the healing properties of platelets.
 Platelet injections have a larger healing response due to concentrated growth factors.
 The concentrated platelets found in PRP contain huge reservoirs of bioactive proteins, including growth factors that are vital to initiate and accelerate tissue repair and regeneration.
 These bioactive proteins initiate connective tissue healing: bone, tendon and ligament regeneration and repair, promote development of new blood vessels and stimulate the wound healing process resulting in new collagen formation.
 Conventional treatments for pain are focused on the symptom of pain and turning it off, whereas PRP is aimed at the root cause: damage to joints and connective tissue, and healing that damage.
 Platelet rich plasma has over 8,000 peer-reviewed journal studies showing promise across the medical field.

 Platelet Rich Plasma (PRP) injections is a great for the repair of chronic degenerative joints, ligaments and tendon injuries.

-Patients who have worn cartilage, ligaments, tendon and joints are potential candidates for stem cell injection therapy.
+Patients who have chronic joint pain, worn cartilage, ligaments, tendon and joints are potential candidates for regenerative injection therapy.
 People who are considering joint replacements should absolutely get a second opinion before surgery.
-Some severe cases of advanced osteoarthritis and degenerative joint disease may no longer be able to receive the benefits as the progression has gone so far.
-For people who are looking to prolong surgery for 5 years or more, Dr. ACE will perform a complete exam, review imaging studies, and evaluate you to see if you are a candidate.
+Some severe cases of advanced osteoarthritis and degenerative joint disease may no longer be able to receive the benefits as the progression has gone too far.
+For people who are looking to potentially postpone for 5 years or more, we will perform a complete exam, review imaging studies, and evaluate you to see if you are a candidate.

 Is prolotherapy effective?